flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 The first ARM11 MPCore variant, which debuted with the original 3DS, includes two cores.
 Each is called **MP11** and runs at **268 MHz** [@cpu-lioncash].

-Apart from implementing the ARMv6k instruction set, the CPU features an **8-stage pipeline** [@cpu-arm_reference].
-Furthermore, the core provides **two levels of branch prediction**, 'dynamic' (based on previous executions) and 'static' (based on the current instruction alone).
-Overall, both enhancements will be quickly noticed, considering the 5-stage ARM9 couldn't predict a thing!
+Apart from implementing the ARMv6k instruction set, the MP11 features an **8-stage pipeline** [@cpu-arm_reference] and it's complemented with **two levels of branch prediction**: 'dynamic' (based on previous executions) and 'static' (based on the current instruction alone).
+Overall, I sense these new additions are part of a new design philosophy that will eventually obsolete the iconic [conditional execution](game-boy-advance#commanding-the-cpu), although we won't notice this until the next generation.

 Additionally, since the [ARM946E-S CPU](nintendo-ds#tab-1-2-arm946e-s), ARM has been fitting a **System Control Coprocessor** called **CP15**.
 This time, it provides **Memory-Management** (MMU functions) and registers that output information about the MPCore cluster.

-Now, there's no more **Tightly-Coupled Memory** (TCM).
+Now, there's **no more Tightly-Coupled Memory** (TCM).
 There are however **16 KB of instruction cache** and **16 KB of data cache**, this change of model resembles other systems of the same generation.
 If you are curious, this L1 cache is 4-way set associative.

 Finally, each core houses a co-processor called **Vector Floating-point Coprocessor** (also known as 'VFP11').
 This accelerates arithmetic operations with floating-point numbers, both 32-bit single-precision (a.k.a. `float`) and 64-bit double-precision (a.k.a. `double`) ones [@cpu-vfp].
-It's not a big coprocessor though, as its register file is composed of 32 32-bit registers, so doubles will consume two registers.
+It's not a big coprocessor though, as its register file is composed of thirty-two 32-bit registers, so doubles will consume two registers.
 In any case, this processor implements the **VFPv2 instruction set** and follows the **IEEE 754** standard.
-The latter is a welcomed decision, considering the architecture of [previous generations](playstation-2#the-leader).
+The latter is a welcomed decision, considering the [difficulties of previous generations](playstation-2#the-leader).

 #### The 'New' MPCore {.tab}